This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 To get or renew an EPC certificate, you will need to have an Energy Assessment Survey conducted at your property.

 If you use a letting agent, they may have a relationship with a local assessor.
-However, costs vary, so you may want to make enquiries direct to compare prices.
+However, costs vary, so you may want to make direct enquiries to compare prices.

 You can look up an EPC assessor on the UK government website: